apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers-EntityId.md

 Support is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-shibboleth" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-shibboleth" %}

 The `entityId` parameter may be passed as such: